-Our audit was conducted for the purpose of forming an opinion on the financial statements of The Illinois Funds of the State of Illinois, Office of the Treasurer.
-The accompanying supplementary information, as presented in the table of contents, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information, except for that portion marked "unaudited", has been subjected to the auditing procedures applied in the audit of the financial statements and, in our opinion, is presented fairly, in all material respects, in relation to the financial statements taken as a whole.
-The supplementary information marked "unaudited" has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Our audits were conducted for the purpose of forming an opinion on the financial statements of The Illinois Funds of the State of Illinois, Office of the Treasurer.
+The accompanying supplementary information, as presented in the table of contents, is presented for purposes of additional analysis and is not a required part of the fund financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the fund financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the fund financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the fund financial statements or to the fund financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the fund financial statements as a whole.

+Our audits were conducted for the purpose of forming opinions on The Illinois Funds financial statements.
+The other information which includes The Illinois Funds investment policy is presented for purposes of additional analysis and is not a required part of the fund financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the fund financial statements, and accordingly, we do not express an opinion or provide any assurance on it.

-Schaumburg, Illinois
+Schaumburg, Illinois November 30, 2012